-If he was born after 1861, your ancestor was named for
+Then your ancestor was named for Elmer Ellsworth,

-At the age of 24, as commander of the 11th New York Volunteers, also known as the First Fire Zouaves, Elmer Ephraim Ellsworth became the first Union officer killed in the Civil War.
-Ellsworth was killed not in battle, but by an innkeeper in Alexandria, Virginia, on May 24, 1861, the day after Virginia seceded from the Union.
+At the age of 24, Elmer Ephraim Ellsworth died in battle, the first Union soldier killed in the Civil War.
+Ellsworth was murdered by a civilian Confederate innkeeper in Alexandria, Virginia.
+He died on May 24, 1861, the day after Virginia seceded from the Union.
+At the time, Ellsworth commanded the 11th New York Volunteers, also known as the First Fire Zouaves.

-Born and raised in upstate New York, Elmer moved to Rockford, Illinois, in 1854, where he worked for a patent agency.
-In 1860, he moved with his wife Carrie Spafford to Springfield, Illinois, where he read law in Abraham Lincoln’s office and helped with his 1860 campaign for president.
+Born and raised in upstate New York, Elmer moved to Rockford, Illinois, in 1854.
+He worked there for a patent agency.
+In 1860, he moved, with his wife Carrie Spafford, to Springfield, Illinois, where he read law in Abraham Lincoln’s office.
+In 1860, he campaigned for Lincoln.
 Once Lincoln was elected, Ellsworth followed him to Washington, D.C.

 A student of military history and tactics, Ellsworth admired the Zouaves, Algerian troops fighting with the French Army in North Africa, and had employed their training methods with his cadets.
 He even designed a uniform with baggy trousers in the Zouave style.